aqeelabpro/azure-twilio-freepbx-rules-network-security/README.md

-# Azure NSG Rules for Twilio SIP Trunking + HTTP Access(FreePBX)
+# Azure NSG Rules for Twilio SIP Trunking + HTTPS Access(FreePBX)

 This repository provides Azure CLI scripts and guidance to configure **inbound Network Security Group (NSG) rules** for:

 - ✅ Twilio Elastic SIP Trunking (Signaling + Media)
-- 🌐 HTTP access to Azure Virtual Machines
+- 🔒 HTTPS access (port 443) to Azure Virtual Machines
-- 🔐 Region-aware VoIP deployments (e.g., FreePBX, Asterisk)
+- 🧪 Secure and region-aware **VoIP testing environments** using FreePBX, Asterisk, or other SIP-based systems

 ---

 > ⚠️ **DISCLAIMER**
-> This setup is intended for **testing and development purposes only**.
+> These configurations are intended for **testing and development use only**.
-> It is **not recommended for production environments** without further hardening, such as:
+> Do **not** use them in production without additional security measures such as:
-> - Source IP restrictions
+> - IP allowlists
-> - Firewall and DDoS protection
+> - DDoS protection and rate limiting
-> - Monitoring and logging
+> - HTTPS-only hardened web UIs
-> - Rate limiting and security auditing
+> - Proper logging, alerts, and audits

----

-## 🚀 Use Case

-For users deploying VoIP systems in Microsoft Azure (e.g., FreePBX, Asterisk, Kamailio), these NSG rules ensure:

-- SIP ports (`5060`, `5061`) are open to **Twilio’s signaling gateways**
-- RTP media ports (`10000–60000`) are open for **Twilio’s media traffic**
-- Port `80` is publicly accessible for web-based UIs (admin panels, etc.)

 ---

 ## 🔒 Inbound Rules Overview

 ### 🔹 Twilio SIP Signaling (5060/5061)

 | Region              | IP Range             |
 |---------------------|----------------------|
 | North America (VA)  | 54.172.60.0/30       |